 Once again, the combination of the database and pygeoip script was able to provide us with key location information on CNN’s IP address.

 This little tool is great for locating an IP address in the world, albeit, it is a bit clunky.
-Maybe someone here in the Null Byte community with good Python skills would like to write an interactive script with a nice user interface where the user can simply enter the IP and get the record information?

 Posted by Shubham ;)